top of page

 One of the main pathways influencing this balance is the vagus nerve (the wandering nerve), which connects the brain to the heart, lungs, and digestive organs.
 Gentle, slow, and continuous breathing stimulates the vagus nerve, increasing parasympathetic activity and reducing sympathetic dominance.

 This shift influences hormonal regulation.
-Stress based breathing patterns are associated with elevated cortisol and adrenaline.
+Stress driven breathing patterns are associated with elevated cortisol and adrenaline.
 Breathwork practices that support parasympathetic activation can help reduce stress hormone output and support the regulation of hormones involved in mood, sleep, digestion, and immune function.

 breath, the heart, and heart rate variability

+Breathing and heart rate are closely coupled through respiratory sinus arrhythmia.
+When we inhale, heart rate increases.
+When we exhale, heart rate slows.
 Heart rate variability (HRV) refers to the variation in time between individual heartbeats.
 Higher HRV indicates a nervous system that is flexible and responsive rather than rigid or chronically stressed.
 Lower HRV is commonly associated with anxiety, burnout, and prolonged stress.
+Breathing practices that emphasise slower rhythms and longer exhales tend to increase HRV, supporting resilience, emotional regulation, and recovery.

 breath, the brain, and memory